 We have a dedicated safeguarding and child protection team who lead on this important issue of safeguarding at The Spinney Primary School.
-Our designated and trained personel for Child Protection are: Mrs Rachel Snape Headteacher and Deputy Headteacher Mr Mawson, Mrs Jessica Lane as the SEND and Inclusion lead also plays an important role as part of this team.
+Our designated and trained lead for Child Protection is Miss Wilman, Interim Headteacher.
+She is supported by Mrs Jessica Lane as the SEND and Inclusion lead.

 The senior safeguarding team and all staff in the school undertake mandatory safeguarding and child protection training annually in accordance with legislation.
 Volunteers also receive Child Protection training and visitors are made aware of our expectations and procedures for child protection and safeguarding.

 “The safeguarding culture of a school is, in part, exercised through the development of respectful, caring and professional relationships between adults and pupils and behaviour by the adult that demonstrates integrity, maturity and good judgement.”